 In March 1993, the System launched its commercial paper (CP) program to pay for Water System Capital costs relating to State Water System Projects.
 Pursuant to the original Resolution No. DWR-CP-1, adopted as of March 1, 1993, the Department authorized the issuance of CP Notes Series 1 in an aggregate amount not to exceed \$150 million, limited to \$139.7 million in principal and \$10.3 million of accrued interest.
-To provide liquidity for the program, the System entered into two separate credit agreements with two commercial banks on May 3, 2017.
-Pursuant to Resolution No. DWR-CP-5, adopted on May 1, 2017, the Department authorized the increase of the issuance of CP Notes Series 1 (Series 1) in an amount not to exceed \$300 million in principal and \$22.2 million in interest.
-On the same date, pursuant to Resolution DWR-CP-Series 2-1 (Series 2), the Department authorized the issuance of new CP Notes Series 2, with a limit not to exceed \$500 million in principal and \$37 million in accrued interest to expand its total CP capacity to \$800 in principal and \$59.2 million in accrued interest.
+To provide liquidity for the program, the Department entered into two separate credit agreements with two commercial banks on May 3, 2017.
+Pursuant to Resolution No.

+DWR-CP-5, adopted on May 1, 2017, the Department authorized the increase of the issuance of CP Notes Series 1 (Series 1) in an amount not to exceed \$300 million in principal and \$22.2 million in accrued interest.
+On the same date, pursuant to Resolution DWR-CP-Series 2-1, the Department authorized the issuance of new CP Notes Series 2 (Series 2), with a limit not to exceed \$500 million in principal and \$37 million in accrued interest.
+On February 1, 2018, pursuant to Resolution No. DWR-CP-Series 2-2, the Department authorized an additional increase of the issuance of Series 2 in an amount not to exceed \$800 million in principal and \$59.2 million in accrued interest, to expand its total CP capacity to \$1.1 billion in principal and \$81.4 million in accrued interest.
 The Series 2 program was established to pay for costs relating to the Oroville Dam Spillway Recovery and Restoration Project.

-The Department has two revolving credit agreements supporting its \$800 million CP program.
-The department entered into credit agreements with two banks on May 4, 2017.
-Both Lines of Credit are scheduled to expire on May 1, 2020, but can be extended for up to three years upon written request and approval of the banks.
+The Department has two revolving credit agreements supporting its \$1.1 billion CP program.
+The Department entered into two credit agreements with two banks on May 4, 2017 and February 1, 2018, respectively.
+Series 1 expires on May 1, 2020 and Series 2 expires on February 25, 2021, but both can be extended for up to three years upon written request and approval of the banks.
 They require quarterly commitment fee payments on the first business day of each July, October, January and April.
-As of June 30, 2017, there were no borrowings with the banks under the current revolving credit agreements.
+As of June 30, 2018, there were no borrowings with the banks under the current revolving credit agreements.

 The Series 1 is supported by a credit agreement with Bank of America, N.A.
 The Series 1 program, which was originally supported by a \$150 million, credit agreement with Bank of Montreal, was scheduled to expire on October 24, 2017, but was terminated early on May 4, 2017.
-Under the old credit agreement, Bank of Montreal was obligated to provide \$150 million, with principal limited to \$139.7 million and \$10.3 million of accrued interest, calculated for sizing purposes at 10% per annum for 270 days on a maximum principal commitment of \$139.7 million.
+Under the old credit agreement, Bank of Montreal was obligated to provide \$150 million, with principal limited to \$139.7 million and \$10.3 million of accrued interest.
 There were no borrowings with Bank of Montreal under this revolving credit agreement before it was terminated.
-Under the new credit agreement for the Series 1, Bank of America N.A. is obligated to provide up to \$300 million in principal at any one time and \$22.2 million of accrued interest, calculated for sizing purposes at 10% per annum for 270 days on a maximum principal commitment of \$300 million.
+Under the new credit agreement effective on May 4, 2017, Bank of America N.A. is obligated to provide up to \$300 million in principal at any one time and \$22.2 million of accrued interest.
+For sizing purposes, accrued interest is calculated at 10% per annum for 270 days on a maximum principal commitment of \$300 million.